-Summary of Benefits for the High Option of the Health Plan of Nevada, Inc. - 2021
+Summary of Benefits for the High Option of the Health Plan of Nevada, Inc. - 2022

 - Do not rely on this chart alone.
 This is a summary.
 All benefits are subject to the definitions, limitations, and exclusions in this brochure.
 Before making a final decision, please read this FEHB brochure.
-You can also obtain a copy of our Summary of Benefits and Coverage as required by the Affordable Care Act at www.uhcfeds.com/health-benefits/hpofnevada. - If you want to enroll or change your enrollment in this Plan, be sure to list the correct Enrollment Code from the cover of the Plan requested on your Enrollment Form. - We only cover services provided or arranged by Plan physicians, except when specifically prior authorized by HPN or for urgent and emergency services.
+You can also obtain a copy of our Summary of Benefits and Coverage as required by the Affordable Care Act at www.uhcfeds.com/health-benefits/hpofnevada. - If you want to enroll or change your enrollment in this Plan, be sure to put the correct Enrollment Code from the cover on your enrollment form. - We only cover services provided or arranged by Plan physicians, except when specifically prior authorized by HPN or for urgent and emergency services.

-High Option Benefits You pay Medical services provided by physicians: Diagnostic and treatment services provided in the office Office visit copay: \$10 Primary Care; \$25 Specialist 27 Services provided by a hospital: • Inpatient \$300 per admission 45 • Outpatient \$50 per visit 46 Emergency benefits: • In Area \$30 per visit at urgent care facility 48 \$150 per visit in a hospital emergency room, waived if admitted • Out of Area \$30 per visit at a non-plan urgent care facility 49 \$150 per visit in a hospital emergency room, waived if admitted Mental health and substance use disorder treatment: Regular cost-sharing 50 Prescription drugs: Tier 1 = Retail \$7, Mail order = \$14; 54 Tier 2 = Retail \$35, Mail order = \$70; Tier 3 = Retail \$55, Mail order = \$110; Tier 4 = Retail \$100, Mail order = \$200 Dental care: No benefit 58 Vision care: \$10 per visit for one refraction annually and 50% of EME for costs associated with vision supplies 33 Special features: Flexible benefits option, Telephone Advice Nurse Service, Services for the deaf and hearing impaired, Preventive Health/ Disease Management, We're@YourService 59 Protection against catastrophic costs (out of pocket maximum): Nothing after \$3,500/Self Only or \$7,000/Self Plus One or Self and Family enrollment per year.
+High Option Benefits You pay Page Medical services provided by physicians: Diagnostic and treatment services provided in the office Office visit copay: \$10 Primary Care; \$25 Specialist 27 Services provided by a hospital: Outpatient \$50 per visit 46 Services provided by a hospital: Inpatient \$300 per admission 45 Emergency benefits: Out of Area \$30 per visit at a non-plan urgent care facility 49 \$150 per visit in a hospital emergency room, waived if admitted Emergency benefits: In Area \$30 per visit at urgent care facility 48 \$150 per visit in a hospital emergency room, waived if admitted Mental health and substance use disorder treatment: Regular cost-sharing 50 Prescription drugs: Tier 1 = Retail \$7, Mail order = \$14; 54 Tier 2 = Retail \$35, Mail order = \$70; Tier 3 = Retail \$55, Mail order = \$110; Tier 4 = Retail \$100, Mail order = \$200 Dental care: No benefit 58 Vision care: \$10 per visit for one refraction annually and 50% of EME for costs associated with vision supplies 33 Special features: Flexible benefits option, Telephone Advice Nurse Service, Services for the deaf and hearing impaired, Preventive Health/ Disease Management, We're@YourService 59 Protection against catastrophic costs (out of pocket maximum): Nothing after \$3,500/Self Only or \$7,000/Self Plus One or Self and Family enrollment per year.
 Some costs do not count toward this protection.
 22

-2021 Rate Information for the Health Plan of Nevada, Inc.
+2022 Rate Information for the Health Plan of Nevada, Inc.